 - What problems, needs, or wants do they have that your product or service will fill?

 The better you understand and know your ideal buyer, the more effective your marketing efforts will be.
 You'll know where to find your ideal customer, so you can get your business information in front of them.
 Casting too wide of a net diminishes the concentration of your message.

 It is possible that you'll have several markets, and in fact, targeting various aspects of different segments can ward off losing business if one segment stops being viable.
 But it is essential that you market to each group specifically.
 For example, many groups (i.e., new mothers, middle-aged mothers, and women with health issues) want to lose weight.
-But not all want to lose weight for the same reasons (i.e., lose the baby weight, look sexy again, improve health).
-Marketing to a new mother about losing weight to avoid diabetes won't generate the same results as marketing to her about reaching her pre-pregnancy weight will.
+But not all want to lose weight for the same reasons (i.e., lose the baby weight, look attractive again, improve health).
+Marketing to a new mother about losing weight to avoid diabetes won't generate the same results as marketing to her about reaching her pre-pregnancy weight.

 Having a well-defined target market is essential in the planning and research phase of your business, as well.
 Consider these five areas of business planning where an appropriate target market is the cornerstone of the research:

-- Simple feasibility study: Before you start a business, you want to make sure it's a good idea through a feasibility study.
+- Simple feasibility study: Before you start a business, make sure it's a good idea through a feasibility study.
 Quickly assessing your business idea requires a familiarity with the buying habits of your target market.
 If you are selling baby items to 30-year old male college students, your business is bound to fail.
 To determine whether or not your business idea will even work, a target market must be determined.

-- Market research: Suitable market research consists of understanding five areas surrounding your business.
+- Market research: Suitable market research consists of understanding five areas surrounding your business; demand, market size, economic indicators, location, market saturation; and pricing.
 Taking time to conduct primary and secondary research on your target market will save you time and money.